Cozy Peach Kitchen

 Two halves of a stuffed spaghetti squash topped with melted cheese and chopped parsley.

 • Cooking time: Shredded spaghetti squash can be served with a firm texture or a softer texture.
 Firm texture is ~35 minutes of cooking, whereas 40-45 yields softer squash.
-I recommend testing the squash at around 35 minutes and adjusting the cook time based on personal preference.
+I recommend testing the squash at around 35 minutes and adjusting the cooking time based on personal preference.

 • Extra vegetables: It's easy to amp up the veggies in this recipe.
 Broccoli, mushrooms, and carrots can all be sauteed alongside the peppers and onions.